jadedQuail/pokemon-cards/README.md

 To run the front-end:

 1. Navigate to the `front-end` folder in a terminal.
-2. Run the following command: `npm run serve`
+2. Run the following command: `npm run dev`

-From there, you should be able to access the front-end page - the default URL will be `https:\\localhost:8080`
+From there, you should be able to access the front-end page - the default URL will be `https:\\localhost:3000`

+You will need to have a MySQL database to connect to in order for this web application to work.
+You can create a fresh database in MySQL somewhere (whether that be your local machine or in some cloud space), and then you can use the table definitions and test values in the file `DDL.sql` to get your database up and running such that it is compatible with this application.